upstream-archive/simple_facebook_connect/README.md

 When an existing user of your site clicks the button he will also be able to log in via facebook, given the email address he signed up with at your site is also known to facebook.

+## Set up a facebook application

+For basic application setup see the [facebook developer documentation](http://developers.facebook.com/get_started.php).

+Set the "Canvas Callback URL" and the "Connect URL" to "http://your.server.com/fb/connect".
+Write down the API and secret key for later.

 ## Installation

 This plugin assumes you have a `User` model with an `email` attribute.
 It will add some extensions to your `User` model and controllers in order to provide the necessary hooks and calls for facebook to authenticate your users.